RepoDynamics/PyPackIT/docs/website/source/manual/config/hooks/index.md

 ## CCA

-CCA plugins hook into the Continuous configuration automation pipeline that processes your control center configuration files to synchronize your repository.
+CCA plugins hook into the Continuous Configuration Automation pipeline that processes your control center configuration files to synchronize your repository.
 They can be added to the `Hooks` class in the `cca.py` module, which is included in your repository by default.